ChabaneAmaury/The-BlindGame-Java/README.md

 <p align="center">
   <img src="assets/img/options.jpg">
 </p>

-- Easy : 20s to guess
-- Medium : 15s to guess
-- Hard : 10s to guess

 - Choose the category(ies) you want to use my checking the checkboxes (clicking on the category name will work too)
+- Set the time to guess as you prefer (in seconds)

 # License